ArtRabbit/freshers/src/pages/london.md

 ## [V&A Friday Late](https://www.vam.ac.uk/info/friday-late)

-If you prefer some (sort of) fresh city air over boozy artsy venues, Sculpture in the City is an annually rotating programme of sculptures scattered across London, each by internationally acclaimed artists.
+If you prefer some (sort of) fresh city air over (wine-infused) artsy venues, Sculpture in the City is an annually rotating programme of sculptures scattered across London, each by internationally acclaimed artists.
 You can forge your own walking path from one to the next to create a make-your-own-art-adventure type of game.

 ## [Sculpture in the City](https://www.sculptureinthecity.org.uk/)